DaveMielke/NBP/b2g/ui/doc/introduction.rst

   {ImageButton}
   {SeekBar}
-  {ViewPager}

 If a control isn't enabled then the word ``disabled``, enclosed within (parentheses), is appended to its descriptive text.
 For example::

   OK (disabled)

-When an action is performed that is neither implicitly confirmed (by an expected change on the braille display) nor explicitly confirmed (by a sound) then it's confirmed by a message (see `Messages`_).
+When an action is performed that's neither implicitly confirmed (by an expected change on the braille display) nor explicitly confirmed (by a sound) then it's confirmed by a message (see `Messages`_).
 For example::